 I joined a Moscow Free Tour for the second day of my trip to Moscow and the guide told us that there are three must-sees (or must-dos) in Moscow, and I agree. 🙂

 For the free tour, Moscow Free tour, which I bet should be very well-known as I saw a big group at the waiting spot in the morning when we arrived.
-The tour guide did give us an in-depth and interesting introduction of the most important sites and attractions in Moscow around Red Square.
+The tour guide did give us an in-depth and interesting introduction to the most important sites and attractions in Moscow around Red Square.
 We kicked start at a statue in the Varvarka Street, and then we moved on to the Romanovs Chambers, arrived at the Red Square, and then the guide gave a nice narration for the St. Basil’s Cathedral, Lenin Mausoleum, the Senate Palace, and so on.
 Our journey continued after a short break in GUM the shopping mall and we walked towards the Kazan Cathedral to the Kremlin entrance where the tour ended.

 All in all, this tour covers a great deal of Moscow classics, and travelers should (like us) definitely explore them one by one afterward!